dispel4py/dispel4py/README.md

 Docker image
 ------------

-A Docker image with the latest dispel4py installation is available from the Docker Hub: https://registry.hub.docker.com/u/dispel4py/dispel4py/
+A Docker image with the latest dispel4py development version, installed on Ubuntu 14.04 with OpenMPI, is available from the Docker Hub.
+For more details see: https://registry.hub.docker.com/u/dispel4py/dispel4py/

-Install this image by calling:
+Deploy the dispel4py image by calling:

 `docker pull dispel4py/dispel4py`